Student Suspension Rates

 How are Cayuga and Seneca counties performing?

-In 2009, 6% of students in Cayuga and 5% of students in Seneca had been suspended, similar to the state (excluding NYC) rate of 5%.
+In 2011, 5% of students in Cayuga and 6% of students in Seneca had been suspended, similar to the state (excluding NYC) rate of 5%.
 Rates in both counties peaked around 8% in 2005 and have since declined.
-Ontario consistently reported the lowest rate, 3% in 2009, while Onondaga reported higher rates, including 9% in 2009.
-Auburn, Moravia and South Seneca school districts had the highest suspension rates at 7%, while the lowest rate in 2009 was 1% in Romulus.
+Of the comparison counties, Ontario consistently reported the lowest rate, 3% in 2011, while Oswego reported higher rates, including 9% in 2011.
+Union Springs and Romulus school districts had the lowest suspension rates at 2%.

 Notes about the data